nimblecrm/api-docs/docs/contacts/details.rst

 Response: OK
 ------------

 List and Detail response format is the basically the same.
-List allows search terms, sort orders, and fields as parameters, whereas detail returns all of the fields with the option of adding metadata.
+List allows search terms, sort orders, and fields as parameters, whereas detail can only limit fields to return and provide the option of adding metadata.
 In more details, this format :ref:`described here <contact-details-response>`.

 Response: Errors
 ----------------